 Hello!
 Last year for Pride Month, I posted about how, after years of research and thought, I’d figured out that I’m not straight: I’m actually demibisexual.
 For Pride Month this year, I’m sharing that again here on this new website.

-If you’re unfamiliar with the terminology used for different kinds of attraction, “demibisexual” might sound like a confusing collection of random syllables.
+If you’re unfamiliar with the terminology used for different kinds of attraction, “demibisexual” might sound like a confusing collection of syllables.
 Human attraction is complicated, like most things related to humanity.
-The fact that we have the language now to better explore and understand it is amazing!
+The fact that we have the language now to better explore and understand it is incredible!
 So thank you for taking the time to learn.

 My journey in discovering my own sexual and romantic orientations began early on in writing a novel that has now been trunked.
-I knew that I wanted one of the side characters to be asexual because it’s important that stories appropriately represent people with different orientations.
-Not only is it unrealistic to exclude them, it’s also hurtful and can leave them feeling unmoored and rejected.
+I knew that I wanted one of the side characters to be asexual because it’s important that stories represent people with different orientations.
+Not only is it unrealistic to exclude them, it’s also hurtful and can leave them unmoored.
 I chose asexuality in particular because it was the marginalized orientation that I’d always found myself most interested in.